dotsd/dotsd/README.md

 - 👋 Hi, I’m @Soumya D
-- 👀 I’m interested in Data Science, AI-ML, DL, NLP and CV projects collaboration
+- 👀 I’m interested in Satistics, Data Science, AI-ML, DL, NLP and CV.
 - 🌱 I’m currently learning Etrepreneurship
 - 💞️ I’m looking to collaborate on Freelancing & Mentoerhsip
 - 📫 How to reach me sd7@outlook.in